 With that in mind, let’s take a look at daily habits that could affect your orgasm.

 A 2015 study published in The Journal of Sexual Medicine found that getting sufficient sleep — which is usually between seven and nine hours per night — is an important factor in healthy sexual desire and genital response during sex.
 And yet, chances are you aren’t getting enough rest.
 According to the Sleep Foundation, 70 million Americans struggle with sleep problems, with women being more prone to issues like insomnia.

 Although it’s unfair to point a finger at cheese, much of the cheese that Americans consume is derived from cow's milk full of synthetic hormones, according to EatThis, which is no good for orgasms as they can potentially mess with your hormones.
 If you’re a cheese lover, it may be worth it to cut back for a while and see if you start having better results in bed.

 There are so many good reasons to ride a bike.
 Cycling is a way to get exercise on your way to and from work, take in the local scenery, and reduce your carbon footprint.
 However, riding a bike also has the potential to mess with your orgasms.

-A study by Texas A&M Health Science Center found that when women ride bikes with handlebars lower than the seat for more than 10 miles a week, they can experience loss of feeling in their vaginal area.
-There’s just too much pressure being applied to that part of your body and it can cause pelvic floor damage.
-Instead, it’s best for women to ride a bike where their body is more upright.
+A 2012 study by Texas A&M Health Science Center found that when women ride bikes with the handlebars lower than the seat for more than 10 miles a week, it puts the body on an angle that may lead to loss of feeling in the vaginal area.

 4. Feeling Bad About Yourself